7131/sudoku/README.md

   <dt>test.js</dt>
     <dd>This is a controller that receives input from the test page and outputs the results to the table.</dd>
   <dt>full / index.html</dt>
+    <dd>This is the entrance page of siteswap sudoku applications.
+Usually redirect to the page to play siteswap sudoku puzzles.</dd>
+  <dt>full / puzzle.html</dt>
     <dd>This is the page to play siteswap sudoku puzzles.</dd>
   <dt>full / problems.js</dt>
     <dd>A collection of siteswap sudoku puzzles.</dd>